SohamPrabhudesai/orientmon/README.md

 ## Troubleshooting

 ### Brightness not working

 - **Laptop displays**: Should work with WMI on Windows
 - **External monitors**: Requires DDC/CI support (most modern monitors)
 - **Older monitors**: May not support brightness control

-### Rotation issues
-- Ensure graphics drivers are up to date
-- Some rotations may not be supported by all graphics cards
-- Try different angles if one doesn't work

-## Credits

-Built with ❤️ for the multi-monitor community.